-8) Can a system office report combined data?
+Can a system office report combined data?

-A system office may report combined data for institutions that are included it its system- wide audit if they are included in the same PPA.
+A system office may report combined data for institutions that are included in its system-wide audit if they are included in the same PPA.
 For institutions that are not included in the same PPA, the system may report Part A data (Statement of Net Assets, Statement of Financial Position, or Balance Sheet) for the institutions included in the system-wide audit, but each institution must report its own revenues, expenses, and scholarships.
-A more detailed description may be found at http://nces.ed.gov/ipeds/Section/fct_new_finance_2.
+A more detailed description may be found at Updated Finance Reporting Solutions for Jointly Audited Institutions.
 If a system will be reporting this way, they must contact the Help Desk before reporting combined data.

-9) How do I know what reporting standards are used to prepare the financial statements?
+How do I know what reporting standards are used to prepare the financial statements?

 Ask your finance officer.
 This person should be aware of any changes in accounting standards.
-Typically, public institutions report using GASB report standards whereas private institutions report using FASB standards.
+Typically, public institutions report using GASB standards whereas private institutions report using FASB standards.

-11) What is the difference between "business-type" activities and "governmental" activities?
+What is the difference between "business-type" activities and "governmental" activities?